 FPGAs provide specialized hardware block RAMs that you can configure and combine to match the size of your arrays.
 Doing so can provide many terabytes per second of on-chip memory bandwidth because each of these memories can interact with the datapath simultaneously.

-Arrays might also be implemented in your component datapath.
+Arrays might also be implemented in your kernel datapath.
 In this case, the array contents are stored as registers in the datapath when your algorithm is pipelined (as discussed in

 Pipelining).
 Storing array contents as registers in the datapath can improve performance in some cases, but it is a design decision whether to implement an array as registers or as memories.